0xPolygonMiden/miden-vm/docs/src/design/aux_table/main.md

 ### Bitwise

 - The constraints for the bitwise co-processor have degree 6, so its selector flag cannot exceed degree 3.
-- The bitwise co-processor requires 13 columns, so it can have at most 5 selector columns.
+- The bitwise co-processor requires 12 columns, so it can have at most 6 selector columns.
 - Each bitwise operation in the bitwise processor is performed in an 8-row cycle that must begin at a row number equal to $0\mod8$, so the bitwise processor's trace must begin on a row number equal to $0\mod8$.

 Note: If the bitwise co-processor is [refactored](https://github.com/maticnetwork/miden/issues/120) to process only one bitwise operation, rather than three, then its internal selector flags could be removed.
 In this case, the constraint degree would be reduced to 4 and the number of columns would be reduced to 11.

-### Power of two

-- The constraints for the power of two co-processor have degree 3, so its selector flag cannot exceed degree 6.
-- The power of two co-processor requires 13 columns, so it can have at most 5 selector columns.
-- The power of two operations is completed in an 8-row cycle that must begin at a row number equal to $0\mod8$, so the Power of Two processor's trace must begin on a row number equal to $0\mod8$.
-- As described in the Challenge section below, the input and output aggregation constraints must not be applied to the last row.

 ### Memory